blockpilgrim/poc2/project-charter.md

 - All lead queries now automatically filter by `tc_initiative` field in D365
 - Cross-initiative access attempts return 404 (as if lead doesn't exist) for security

+**GUID-Based Initiative Mapping:**
+- Replaced all legacy group name processing with GUID-based approach
+- Added `guidToInitiative` Map with immutable GUID mappings
+- Removed Microsoft Graph API calls from authentication flow
+- Cleaned up all legacy code references for clarity
+- Updated all methods to only process GUIDs, not names
+- Fixed "No valid initiative group found" errors permanently

 **🔧 Technical Details for Next Session:**
 - D365 filter is injected at: `/packages/backend/src/middleware/auth.middleware.ts` (lines 274-296)
 - Lead service at: `/packages/backend/src/services/lead.service.ts`